*This article may contain affiliate links. please check out my policy!

 There are a few changes you can make to better serve your tastebuds!

-- If you'd rather not use ketchup and mustard, you're welcome to make your own sauce using tomato paste and seasonings.
+- If you'd rather not use ketchup and mustard, you're welcome to make your own sauce using tomato paste and seasonings or even use your favorite bbq sauce!

 - TVP is not needed for this recipe, you can simply double the lentils and even do a mix of lentil colors for different textures.
 I just like a more 'meaty" type of sloppy joe.